dylanhayes/dylanhayes.github.io/_posts/2023-10-25-outlookbookings.md

 ---
 layout: post
-title: Booking in Outlook part II
+title: Booking in Microsoft 365 (Part II)
 ---

 Last time we talked about a simple way to answer the question "What time shall we meet?"